0xPolygonMiden/miden-client/README.md

 ### Makefile

 As mentioned before, we use [cargo-make](https://github.com/sagiegurari/cargo-make) to encapsulate some tasks, such as running lints and tests.
-You can check out [Makefile.toml](./Makefile.toml) for all possible tasks to run.
+You can check out [Makefile.toml](./Makefile.toml) for all available tasks.

 ## Testing